theCampel/leocamacho-private-notes/content/index.md

 ### About Me:
 - I co-founded my University's AI Society, [[EdinburghAI]], where I'm currently president.
-- I'm an active member of [[🏎️ EUFS MOC|Edinburgh University Formula Student]], a society that builds self driving race cars from scratch.
+- I'm an active member of [[🏎️ EUFS|Edinburgh University Formula Student]], a society that builds self driving race cars from scratch.
 I'm currently trying to use [[Reinforcement Learning]] to optimise the global path around the race track.
 - This past summer, I interned at JPMorganChase as a software engineer!

 > [!question] What is this website?